MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Container.md

     method set-border-width ( UInt $border_width )

-  * UInt $border_width; amount of blank space to leave outside the container.
+  * $border_width; amount of blank space to leave outside the container.
 Valid values are in the range 0-65535 pixels.

 set-focus-child
 ---------------